Chapter One: Exhibits, ending in Ottawa

 Lets try to sum it all up in words...

 We traveled 27 portraits throughout southern Ontario to six locations we started at TAP London, On, then to Lambton Heritage Museum Grand Opening in Grand Bend, Common Ground in Windsor, then invited back to Windsor second location to Ska:ana First Nation Centre, followed by Art Square Gallery Toronto and finally with a busload of Us ending at Shenkman Arts Centre Orlean's/Ottawa.

 A small idea to try to toss a small pebble of positve connection into Lake Huron to create a bridge between Kettle & Stony Point First Nation and the outside community,and it was a great success!
-This success is measured by the sincere new connections and friendships that developed, and the sharing together.
+This success is measured by the sincere new connections, friendships that developed, and the sharing together.
 Creating a new community of kindness and compassion for eachother.

 The last show in Ottawa was a wonderful ending bringing a bus load of people to end this chapter of Me,You &Us.We had a wonderful time together singing, making beautiful noise, exploring the city and feeling a connection that will remain with us all.

 At the last show there was an eight year old boy...
 William he listened carefully to our presentation and wanted the book Me,You & Us to be read to him.I could feel his eager attention and his little heart opening before my eyes.
 This wasn't the only time we saw this happen along the tour..hearts opened.